 Of course, if you’ve just opened up a new tab, your cursor is automatically placed into the search bar anyway.
 But this is useful if you don’t need to open a new tab anyway.

-You don’t need to save pages as HTML files if you don’t want to, as PDF saving is available by hitting Ctrl+P.
+You don’t need to save pages as HTML files if you don’t want to, as PDF saving is available by hitting Ctrl+P. Technically, this is a shortcut to print the page — but it’s also a useful way to save the page as a PDF document.

 Once you’ve pressed these keys, click the “change” button under the “destination” field and then choose the “save as PDF” option under “local destinations”.